-It is entirely possible that bad timing, a bad personality or hectic work life are not the only main reasons that are stopping a person from finding their ‘one-true-love’.
+It is entirely possible that bad timing, a bad personality or hectic work life are not the only main reasons stopping a person from finding their ‘one true love.
 It could be that their credit card debt history is terrible.

 However, it is important to note that not all debt was created equal.
 While 70 per cent of Americans feel there is a stigma surrounding credit card debt, home mortgage or student loans were not considered nasty and were indicative of a person’s status and educational qualification.